Person standing in trees wearing a silver lava stone fidget ring

 The article from Johns Hopkins also discusses the safest ways to practice aromatherapy:

 • The first way is to use accessories that absorb the scent of an essential oil that you can then sniff throughout the day.
-Our Lava Stone Aromatherapy Spinner is an example of an accessory that can be used for aromatherapy.
+Our Lava Stone Aromatherapy Element is an example of an accessory that can be used for aromatherapy.

 • The second way is to use body oil that has essential oils in it.
 You can massage it into your skin, dab it on your wrist, or dab it behind your ears to smell your desired scent throughout the day.